pannous/wasp/README.md

 # 🐝 Wasp = Wasm-Lisp

- **Wasp** is a new unified notation for both object and markup data and code.
+ **Wasp** is a new unified notation for both markup/object data and code.
  Wasp is the foundation layer of the higher order programming language [angle](https://github.com/pannous/angle).

 «Data is Code and Code is Data»